gstanden/orabuntu-lxc/README.md

 	#MultiHost="addclones"
  ```
  </pre>
-(3) Installing Orabuntu-LXC on the a "GRE-host" that will be connected to the Orabuntu-LXC hub host via GRE
+(3) Installing Orabuntu-LXC on the a "GRE-host" that will be connected to the Orabuntu-LXC "hub-host" via GRE
 <pre>
 ```
         SudoPassword=UbuntuSudoPassword